General de Finetti type theorems in noncommutative probability: Abstract

 \section{Abstract}

-We prove general de Finetti theorems for classical, free and boolean independence.
-Our general de Finetti theorems work for non-easy quantum groups, which generalizes a recent work of Banica, Curran and Speicher.
-For infinite sequences, we will determine maximal distributional symmetries which means the corresponding de Finetti theorem fails if the sequence satisfies more symmetries other than the maximal one.
-In addition, we define boolean quantum semigroups in analogue of easy quantum groups by universal conditions on matrix coordinate generators and an orthogonal projection.
+We prove general de Finetti type theorems for classical and free independence.
+The de Finetti type theorems work for all non-easy quantum groups, which generalize a recent work of Banica, Curran and Speicher.
+We determine maximal distributional symmetries which means the corresponding de Finetti type theorem fails if a sequence of random variables satisfy more symmetry relations other than the maximal one.
+In addition, we define Boolean quantum semigroups in analogous to the easy quantum groups, by universal conditions on matrix coordinate generators and an orthogonal projection.
 Then, we show a general de Finetti type theorem for Boolean independence.